ndesai96/houseplants/README.md

     docker build -t houseplants/gateway:latest -f docker/gateway/Dockerfile .
     ```

+2. Update the `COLLECTOR_ADDR` environment variable in the `docker/gateway/compose.yaml` file with the address of the collector service deployed on AWS ECS Fargate.

-2. Run the gateway service using Docker Compose and provide the collector service address as an environment variable:
+3. Run the gateway service using Docker Compose and provide the collector service address as an environment variable:

     ```bash
+    cd docker/gateway
-    docker-compose -f docker/gateway/docker-compose.yml up -d -e COLLECTOR_ADDR=<COLLECTOR_SERVICE_ADDRESS>
+    docker compose up -d
     ```

-3. Verify that the gateway service is running and successfully forwarding data to the collector service.
+4. Verify that the gateway service is running and successfully forwarding data to the collector service.

 ## Prototype